 Be a stealth jet, not a fighter jet.

 Think about how a fighter jet performs.
 It’s loud, wreaks havoc and leaves war zones completely destroyed.
 When it comes to your relationship, battling with your partner is going to be a waste of your precious time.
-Being a fighter jet not only damages your emotional health and your connection, but it is energy wasted on meaningless battle.
+Being a fighter jet not only damages your emotional health and your connection, but it is energy wasted on a meaningless battle.

 A stealth jet, on the other hand, is silent in its approach while offering valuable insight and solutions.
-Instead of being reactive, you are thinking through every move with strategy to find common ground.
+Instead of being reactive, you are thinking through every move with the strategy to find common ground.
 By understanding where your partner is coming from, you will need to be willing to bite your tongue for the sake of maintaining peace and finding alignment.

 In a negotiation, it is not about who can yell the loudest or be the most cruel.
 It is about making thoughtful decisions that benefit both parties for long-term relationship success.